jackfiszr/pl2xl/README.md

 # pl2xl

-A lightweight library for reading and writing Excel files as Polars DataFrames.
+A lightweight library for reading and writing Excel files as Polars DataFrames.\
-`pl2xl` enables seamless integration between Polars and Excel, allowing you to import data from Excel files directly into a Polars DataFrame and export DataFrames back to Excel.
+`pl2xl` enables seamless integration between Polars and Excel, allowing you to:

+- Import data from Excel files directly into a Polars DataFrame.
+- Export Polars DataFrames back to Excel files.

 ## Installation